HydroModPy/HydroModPy/docs/readthedocs/source/getting_started/comparison-workflow.rst

 it links the audit, metrics, key figures, flux dashboard, and CSV exports without replacing the underlying machine-readable files.

+The generated page is intentionally modular.
+Its sections are assembled from the comparison manifest and the files found under the comparison output folder: summary counters, persistence convention, audit, key figures, simulations, important files, comparable fluxes, and main metrics.
+The report therefore remains a presentation layer over explicit artifacts, not a hidden database.

+Persisted child simulations still belong to the normal simulation catalog.
+The comparison folder itself is indexed locally by ``comparison_manifest.json``.
+If a future workflow needs global SQL queries over many comparisons, use a dedicated comparison catalog rather than registering each comparison as a fake simulation run.

 Post-Run Stability Checks
 -------------------------